 Overview

 Vitamin D plays an essential role in bone health by regulating calcium and phosphorus absorption.
 It is also involved in immune system function.
+5 Nutrient Deficiencies Lead to Health Issues.
 Despite its importance, vitamin D deficiency is prevalent worldwide, especially in regions with limited sunlight.

 Health Issues Linked to Vitamin D Deficiency